BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_admin_func.rst

 Customizing the WDE User Interface
 **********************************

-Administrators can customize the WDE user interface by selecting the “Settings” icon.
+Administrators can customize the WDE user interface by selecting the |settings| icon.

 .. image:: images/1.13.png
    :width: 1000